ASCO's Equity, Diversity, and Inclusion Action Plan

 - International Development & Education Award (IDEA) program – Pairs IDEA recipients with a leading member mentor to develop long-term relationships and facilitate information sharing to improve cancer care in their countries.

-- Long-term International Fellowship (LIFe) – One-year fellowship for early-career oncologists in LMICs to provide support and resources advance their training by deepening their relationship with a mentor at a host institution in the United States, Canada, or Europe.
+- Long-term International Fellowship (LIFe) – One-year fellowship for early-career oncologists in LMICs to provide support and resources to advance their training by deepening their relationship with a mentor at a host institution in the United States, Canada, or Europe.

 Global Health Equity